GE trumpets 40-year jet engine venture to bolster Alstom bid

 But it has been a driving force behind some of the aerospace industry's most important changes, including huge increases in reliability for the workhorse short- and medium-haul jets that paved the way for low-cost airlines.

-Now, its main U.S. rival, Pratt & Whitney (UTX.N), is stepping up competition with a new generation of engines, prompting CFM to focus on plans for its own new engine series known as LEAP.
+Now, its main U.S. rival, Pratt & Whitney, is stepping up competition with a new generation of engines, prompting CFM to focus on plans for its own new engine series known as LEAP.

 After a push from leaders followed by a slow start that nearly saw CFM wound up, Immelt will hope that the firm's success shows what can be done in industrial politics.